gladu8908/gladu8908/README.md

 ## Hi there 👋

 I'm **Gladwin Joy**, an Ethical Hacker intern, BCA Student , and Security Researcher.
 Researching in vulnerability assessment and ethical hacking.
-I Work as a cybersecurity intern at Uptoskills, by pentseting on the main website , and studying courses as well.
+I Worked as a cybersecurity intern at Uptoskills, by pentseting on the main website , and studying courses as well.
 My goal is to prepare and educate myself for a safer digital world.

 <a href="www.linkedin.com/in/
 gladwin-joy-295790371